-We are in the process of initiating patient access programs that have as their primary objective providing further access to etripamil to patients who have participated in the clinical development registration trials to treat future SVT episodes.
-These programs will be tailored to meet the regulatory requirements in the territories in which the clinical sites are located.
+We are conducting patient access programs to provide further access to etripamil to patients who have participated in the clinical development registration trials to treat future SVT episodes.
+These programs are tailored to meet the regulatory requirements in the territories in which the clinical sites are located.